 3. Add text.
 Change the font, size, color, and alignment, etc. as you wish.
 Give the watermark a good recognisable name, hit the ‘Done’ button and it will be saved in the ‘Watermark Manager’ where you can select it anytime you want to use it again to watermark a photo.

-Currently, there are 6 watermark types.
-Text, Text on Arc, Text Banner, Bitmap Graphic, Metadata and Stegomark.
+Currently, there are 10 watermark types.
+8 Visible watermark which are watermarks that are seen on photos.
+Text, Text on Arc, Text Banner, Bitmap Graphic, Vector Graphic, Lines, QR-Code and Border.
+Plus 2 Invisible wagtermark types, Metadata and Stegomark.
 More are coming.